fuzzzerd/fmdata/README.md

     public byte[] DataForSomeContainerField { get; set; }

-    // if your model has properties you don't want mapped use [NotMapped] // to skip mapping of the field public string NotNeededField { get; set; }
+    // if your model has properties you don't want mapped use [IgnoreDataMember] // to skip mapping of the field public string NotNeededField { get; set; }
 }
 ```